covaleski/rollup-n-ts/README.md

-# Rollup n' TS
+# Rollup + TypeScript + Sass

-Template Rollup + TypeScript + SCSS project.
+Template Rollup project with TypeScript and Sass.